wasm-forge/ic-test/README.md

 # ic-test

-**ic-test** is a command-line tool that helps you set up and manage canister tests on the Internet Computer (IC) using Rust.
+**ic-test** is a command-line tool that helps to set up and manage canister tests on the Internet Computer (IC) using Rust.
 It makes it easier to create test projects and includes the basic files and setup needed for both IC canisters and optionally EVM (Ethereum Virtual Machine) smart contracts.

-The tool reads your `dfx.json` (must exist) and `foundry.toml` (may exist) files to build the test environment automatically.
-It uses existing tools like `pocket-ic` and `alloy` (foundry) to run your tests.
+The tool reads the `dfx.json` (must exist) and the `foundry.toml` (may exist) files in order to build the test environment automatically.
+It uses `pocket-ic` and `alloy` (foundry) to run tests.
 The generated code and helpers provide:

 - A simple way to start a test project.
 - A single, easy-to-use interface for testing both IC and EVM parts.
-- Type checking and auto-complete support for your canisters.
+- Type checking and auto-completion support.
 - Easy functions for deploying and calling canisters or contracts.